openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Credential Issuer is identified by a case sensitive URL using the `https` scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.

-The mandatory way for the Wallet to discover the Credential Issuer Identifier is out of scope of this specification.

 ### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}

 The Credential Issuer's configuration can be retrieved using the Credential Issuer Identifier.